-10.1.1.
-Policy A "Sponsored Society" is defined as an organization that is promoted within a Parish to perform certain functions separate and apart from the Parish, including, but not limited to, charitable acts of feeding and clothing the poor, assisting the sick and elderly, and helping the imprisoned.

-10.1.2.
-Policy All Sponsored Societies that utilize the national or regional organization's own tax ID number are required to provide an accounting of their activities to the Pastor/Minister of Parish Life as often as the Pastor/Minister of Parish Life shall request, but no less than annually.
+- 10.1.1.
+Policy A "Sponsored Society" is defined as an organization that is promoted within a Parish to perform certain functions separate and apart from the Parish, including, but not limited to, charitable acts of feeding and clothing the poor, assisting the sick and elderly, and helping the imprisoned. - 10.1.2.
+Policy All Sponsored Societies must utilize the national or regional organization's own tax ID number and are required to provide an accounting of their activities to the Pastor/Minister of Parish Life as often as the Pastor/Minister of Parish Life shall request, but no less than annually.
 At a minimum, Sponsored Societies shall provide the Pastor/Minister of Parish Life with Financial Statements [i.e. an account of all revenues and expenses and a Balance Sheet.]
 The annual accounting shall be submitted to the Pastor/Minister of Parish Life on or before July 31 of each fiscal year.
-[Note: The suggested format for a Financial Statement can be obtained from the Diocesan Offices of Financial Services.]
+[Note: The suggested format for a Financial Statement can be obtained from the Diocesan Offices of Financial Services.] - 10.1.3.

-10.1.3.
 Policy All fundraising activities of Sponsored Societies, including one-time and special events, shall be approved in writing by the Pastor/Minister of Parish Life and the appropriate Diocesan office prior to the activity being announced.

-10.2 Parish or School Organizations
+10.2 Parish and School Organizations

 10.2.1.
-Policy Any group, organization, club or Sponsored Society that utilizes the Parish tax ID number must provide an accounting for all revenues and expenses to the Pastor/Minister of Parish Life or Principal, as often as the Pastor/Minister of Parish Life or Principal shall request, but no less than annually.
+Policy All parish and school groups, organizations, and clubs must utilize the Parish tax ID number and provide an accounting for all revenues and expenses to the Pastor/Minister of Parish Life or Principal, as often as the Pastor/Minister of Parish Life or Principal shall request, but no less than annually.